harshverma27/Book-Shop-Management/README.md

 # Book-Shop-Management
 Hello Everyone,
-In this GitHub repository, I've created a Book Shop Management tool in python.
+In this GitHub repository, I've created a menu driven Book Shop Management tool in python.
 Which uses MySQL to store data.

 How to use:
 1. install MySQL in your system.